Skip to content

 The Qualified Lawyers Assessment

 Solicitors wishing to requalify into Scotland must pass the Law Society's Qualified Lawyers Assessment ("the QLA").
 Candidates will be entitled to sit the QLA only once they have been granted a Certificate of Eligibility.
-The information below sets out all of the information you will need to know about the QLA.

-The QLA exams and syllabus
+The QLA Exams and Syllabus

 1. Legal system and legal method